LaszloFeher-XP/XP-Farm_Simple_Fun_238_Tennis_Game_Points/README.md

 When the first part of the score is checked
 Then value is 3

+### 2. Checking second scores
+As a User
+I want to check the first scores
+So that create logic for checking first part

+#### Scenarios

+#### 4.
+Given the score which is 0-15
+When the first part of the score is checked
+Then value is 1

+#### 5.
+Given the score which is 0-30
+When the first part of the score is checked
+Then value is 2

+#### 6.
+Given the score which is 0-40
+When the first part of the score is checked
+Then value is 3

 # Setting up the environment

 ## To install dependencies